-2.2.2.3 Reviewing Natural Market Baseline Over Time
+2.3 Reviewing Natural Market Baseline Over Time

 It is important to track the baseline forecast periodically as part of MPERs or other recurring efforts to assess the progress of the program and the target market.
-Changes should be made to the Natural Market Baseline if they significantly impact the results.
+Changes should be made to the Natural Market Baseline if a determination is made that new evidence suggests that the original forecast needs to be adjusted in order to accurately portray market behavior going forward, as discussed below.